P.O. Box 146

 Early settlement in the area was slow but steady for the first 40

-years, followed by 60 years of minimal change.
+years, followed by 60 years of minor change.
 The table below is

-from US Federal Census Data and shows Chisago County population
+abstracted from US Federal Census Data and shows Chisago County

 During the past two decades Chisago County has been one of the